History of The Group List

 unlike other types of professional directories, requires a rather constant

 updating of the information.
-Group List updates are published about three
+The Group List updates are published about once

-times a year--when the number of changes is sufficiently large to warrant a
+a year--when the number of changes is sufficiently large to warrant a new

 Assembling such a list of therapy groups requires a lot of time and effort.
 I've